 New to Caregiving

-Guiding Lights is available to provide assistance to the new caregivers; guiding them out of the darkness into the light making their roles as caregivers more gratifying and rewarding and less awesome and frightening.
+Guiding Lights provides assistance to new caregivers, guiding them out of the darkness into the light and making their roles as caregivers more gratifying and rewarding and less overwhelming and frightening.

 If you are new to caregiving, contact us and we will be glad to provide you with assistance during this journey.